-Not far from Indjija is the town of Chenei which mirrors in Chenai, India.
-And not far from there is a city of Kikinda, also mentioned in the 15th century, a name that does not mean anything in Serbian, but reminds on the name of an ancient kingdom of Kishkindha.
+Not far from Indjija is the town of Chenei which mirrors Chenai, India.
+And not far from there is the city of Kikinda, also mentioned in the 15th century, a name that does not mean anything in Serbian, but reminds of the name of the ancient kingdom of Kishkindha.

 There are also many other toponyms, most of them being in Pannonia, ancient Sarmatia: